 Cost per Click (CPC)

-What is Cost per Click?
+What Is Cost per Click?

-The basic formula for CPC is simple:
+The basic formula for CPC is:

 CPC = Total Cost of Ad Campaign / Number of Clicks